 Most Shutouts in a Single Season The record for the most shutouts in a single season is held by Grover Cleveland Alexander, who pitched 16 shutouts in 1916.
 This record still stands today and is considered one of the most unbreakable records in baseball.

 Shutouts by Era The number of shutouts in Major League Baseball has varied greatly over the years, with the highest number of shutouts recorded during the "Deadball Era" (1900-1919).
 During this time, pitchers such as Walter Johnson, Christy Mathewson, and Cy Young recorded numerous shutouts, often pitching complete games.
 In contrast, the number of shutouts in modern baseball has decreased significantly, with the majority of shutouts now being recorded by a combination of starting pitchers and relief pitchers.

 Lowest Scoring Seasons There have been several seasons in Major League Baseball history where teams have struggled to score runs, resulting in a higher number of shutouts.
 One of the lowest scoring seasons in history was in 1908, where the average runs per game was only 3.4.
-During this season, the Chicago Cubs recorded an incredible 32 shutouts, with pitcher Mordecai "Three Finger" Brown leading the league with nine shutouts.
+During this Major League season, the Chicago Cubs recorded an incredible 32 shutouts, with pitcher Mordecai "Three Finger" Brown leading the league with nine shutouts.